Home

 A related Brazilian tradition, Santo Daime, also incorporates ayahuasca as a sacrament within ceremonies that include music, prayer, and ritual structure.
 Some Santo Daime congregations have established churches outside Brazil, including in the United States, and certain groups have engaged in legal negotiations or settlements regarding ceremonial use of the brew.
 These cases illustrate how courts sometimes evaluate entheogenic sacraments within the broader framework of religious freedom.

-(Important note: This page provides general information and should not be interpreted as legal advice.)
+This page is for educational purposes only and should not be interpreted as legal advice or encouragement to violate any law.

 A Clear Spiritual Framework